mainciburu/WAT3R/README.md

 ## Analyze your own data
 1. Copy fastq.gz files into the mounted working directory.
-2. Run the initial steps using `warpcore` and downstream analyses using `warpdrive`.
+2. Run the initial steps using `wat3r` and downstream analyses using `downstream`.